jonathanking/protein-transformer/README.md

   --log_wandb_step LOG_WANDB_STEP
                         Frequency of logging to wandb during training.
   --no_cuda
-  --cluster             Set of parameters to facilitate training on a remote
+  -c, --cluster         Set of parameters to facilitate training on a remote
                         cluster.
 Limited I/O, etc.
   --restart             Does not resume training.
   --restart_opt         Resumes training but does not load the optimizer